 5) ANNULMENT IN THE PHILIPPINES: HOW LONG DOES IT TAKE?

 The single most important factor in determining the time to complete the process of annulment in the Philippines is congested court dockets.
 There are simply too many cases for very few judges to handle.
-Factor in prosecutors (who are required to handle hearing to determine if the parties are colluding with each other to obtain an annulment) who are themselves overly burdened with criminal cases, and you have the recipe for a process that can take about a year or two to complete.
+Factor in prosecutors (who are required to handle hearings to determine if the parties are colluding with each other to obtain an annulment) who are themselves overly burdened with criminal cases, and you have the recipe for a process that can take about a year or two to complete.